Federvgh/MS3-Tango-Dictionary/README.md

 - [CRUD Functionality](#crud---create--read--update-and-delete)

 ## General
-The landing page of the website is the dictionary itself, this was done with the idea that people can search for words even if they are not registered on the website.
-I have created and index by letter to be easier to search a specific words.
+The landing page of the website is the About page, this was done with the idea that people can read what the website is about first.
+On the Dictionary page you can find words and their meaning, I have created and index by letter to be easier to search a specific words.
 Once the user is registered and logged in they can add their own words, edit them or delete them if they choose to.
 The "About" page explaines the purpose of the website.

 ## User Stories